-North Bend to Ellensburg via Snoqualmie Pass is a 80.4 mile heavily trafficked point-to-point trail located near Cle Elum, WA that offers scenic views and is good for all skill levels.
-The trail is primarily used for nature trips and scenic driving and is accessible year-round.
+North Bend to Ellensburg via Snoqualmie Pass is a 80.4 mile heavily trafficked point-to-point trail located near Cle Elum, Washington that offers scenic views and is good for all skill levels.
+The trail is primarily used for scenic driving and is accessible year-round.

 This section of I90 is particularly scenic.
 Be sure to check the online webcams before you go to evaluate weather and traffic conditions: http://www.wsdot.wa.gov/traffic/passes/snoqualmie/default.aspx